abbasfreestyle/MoodCatcher/README.md

 ### Would Have

-- Pretty chart to display weekly activity (did no start)
+- Pretty chart to display weekly activity (did not start)

 Enjoy.